cplab/ephys_analysis/README.md

 ## Slice Analysis

-Scripts for analyzing data specific to the lab.
-Mostly LFP / spike data collected from electrode array recordings of brain slices, with stimulus information contained in [ceed](https://github.com/matham/ceed) files.
+Scripts for analyzing LFP / spike data collected from electrode array recordings of brain slices, with stimulus information contained in [ceed](https://github.com/matham/ceed) files.

 ## Other Resources